mongodb-labs/mongodbmobile/README.md

+# WARNING

+This repository is *OUT OF DATE* and is no longer maintained.
+The code found here should *not be used*.
+It is built against an early prototype of what has since become MongoDB Mobile.
+For up-to-date information on MongoDB Mobile, please visit https://www.mongodb.com/products/mobile

 # MongoDB Mobile

 This repository contains sample applications for the MongoDB Mobile project to create an embedded database capable of running locally on a smartphone.
 The repository contains two iOS applications: one written in Objective-C and the other in Swift using a prototype Swift driver.
 Furthermore, the repositry contains a script (runSetup.sh) that will pull a tagged version of Mongo and the C-Driver and then cross compile them for the iOS platform.
 Currently, the application will only build on a physical phone or ipad as opposed to the xCode simulator.